ev3dev/ev3dev-lang/wrapper-specification.md

   other `string` atribute.
 And a `string selector` attribute is a read-write file that contains space-separated list of possible values, where the currently selected value is enclosed in square brackets.
-Another value may be selected by writing a single word to a file.
+Another value may be selected by writing a single word to the file.

 <hr/>